David Miramontes, MD

-Raymond L. Fowler has been involved in EMS as a leading educator, medical supervisor and political advocate for more than two decades.
-He currently serves as Assocate Professor, Emergency Medicine, University of Texas Southwestern Medical Center; and as the Deputy Medical Director for Operations, Dallas Area BioTel (EMS) System.
-He has also served as the Medical Director for the Fulton County (Atlanta, Georgia) Fire/EMS program as well as Medical Director for the Douglas County Fire/EMS as well as the Mid-Georgia Ambulance Service.
+Raymond L. Fowler, MD, FACEP, FAEMS has been an EMS physician and a leading educator, medical supervisor, and political advocate for more than four decades.
+Dr. Fowler is James M. Atkins MD Professor of Emergency Medical Services, and Chief of the Division of EMS, Department of Emergency Medicine, University of Texas Southwestern Medical Center.
+He has also served as the Medical Director for the Region Three (Atlanta, Georgia) Fire/EMS System as well as Medical Director for the Douglas County Fire/EMS.

 Leonard A. Cobb, M.D.